nlfiedler/zorigami/doc/architecture/decisions/0009-pack-files-as-7z-archives.md

 The pack files contain more chunks per pack, but it takes twice as long to create them.

+Decision was reversed due to a data corruption bug in the `sevenz-rust` crate.

 ## Links

 * [7z](https://en.wikipedia.org/wiki/7z)